 Bulldogs' head coach Rodney Terry adds former Texas standout Kenton Paulino as an assistant coach, promotes Michael Schwartz and Byron Jones to No. 1 and 2 assistants.

-Kenton Paulino enters his third season on the Fresno State men's basketball staff, primarily responsible for game preparation, recruiting and skill development.
+Kenton Paulino enters his fourth season on the Fresno State men's basketball staff, primarily responsible for game preparation, recruiting and skill development.